kqf/git-commit-message-prefix-hook/README.md

 # Initialize the repository first
 git init

-# Now this will work
+# Now initialize the hook
 init-git-commit-message-prefix-hook

 # The branch related to the ticket